ivarsrb/RendeRays/README.md

 #### Fog
 Distance fog is a post-processing effect that alters the color of an object based and it's distance from camera, fog color and fog function.
-Pixel color is calculated with given equation:
+Pixel color is calculated with given blend function:
 > C = f * Ci + (1 - f) * Cf

 where *C* is final pixel color, *Ci* is unmodified pixel color, *Cf* is fog color and *f* is a fog factor.